delphix-integrations/terraform-provider-delphix/docs/index.md

 Note: The DCT version above guarantees full provider support.
 However, each  resource might support older versions.
 Refer to the specific resource documentation page for more information.

+## Release Notes

+The Delphix Provider's complete release notes can be found in the [Delphix Ecosystem Documentation](https://ecosystem.delphix.com/docs/main/release-notes-terraform).

 ## Connectivity and Authentication

 All communication is performed through HTTPS.
 The Delphix Provider uses Data Control Tower (DCT) APIs to communicate with Delphix Continuous Data Engines.